NataliaSegura/Macrocomplex-builder/README.md

 4. **Launching the program with GUI**

-Different ways of executing 4SMAcroBuilder: from command line or with GUI.
+4SMAcroBuilder can be launched from command line or with the **Graphical User Interface** (GUI).
+Besides, the GUI offer the advantatge to obtain a Pymol image of the final model, without the requirement of opening pymol.

 5. **DNA & RNA interactions**

- Possibility to model DNA/RNA - protein interactions if given.
+Possibility to model DNA/DNA, RNA/RNA, DNA/RNA, DNA/protein and RNA/protein interactions and retrieve a quick output (i.e. when modeing the ribosome).

-  - Possibility to limit the number of chains when executing the program.
+6. **Modifiable number of chains in the final model**

-  - If the user specifies that wants the macrocomplex with 7 chains but in fact the model has only 4 chains (i.e. Hemoglobin), it will not try to put more just because it was asked.
+Possibility to limit the number of chains when executing the program.
+Besides, if the user specifies that wants the macrocomplex with 7 chains but in fact the model has only 4 chains (i.e. Hemoglobin), it will not try to put more just because it was asked.
 This limited and reduces very much the program performance time.

 ## Limitations